 the wider the container, the more flowers!

-Only 3 to 7 inches of water over roots until it is well established, no more than 12 inches deep once established.
+Only 3 - 7 inches of water over roots until it is well established, no more than 12 inches deep once established.

-Only 5 to 8 inches of water over roots when beginning tubers.
+Only 5 - 8 inches of water over roots when beginning tubers.
 15 inches max, if in a very large pot with an established plant

 Divide lotus pots every 2 years before they break dormancy in spring.
 The thick, hard fleshy tubers at the very bottom of the pot are new dormant plants, the part you keep.
 Everything black or mushy above them is no good.
 Be sure each section you divide has 2 or more unbroken chambers.